federicadomani/AutoClicker2-Record-Play-The-Lists-Of-Mouse-Clicks/README.md

 * NEW.
 Menu item "Save for random clicking" has been added for your convenience.
 Just record arbitrary amount of points to form a bounding rectangle by pressing "F3" in "Fixed Pos." mode than do "File"->"Save for random clicking", select desired file name, remember it and load the file back via "File"->"Load"
 * BRAND NEW.
 RPG AutoClicker Extended adds Fine Structure Of Clicking Sequences.
 It allows to record the mouse actions with different clicking buttons, time intervals, etc.

-This is a source-only mirror for [RPG AutoClicker Professional Suite for Windows](https://sourceforge.net/projects/autoclicker-professional/).
-Binary executable installers for Windows made by open source tool Inno Setup and can be downloaded there.

-Also, for your convenience, the Windows installer for the latest version 5.7.0.0 can be downloaded here: [Setup_RPGAutoClickerProSuite_5_7_0_0.exe](https://www.dropbox.com/s/ikze8ijncee430o/Setup_RPGAutoClickerProSuite_5_7_0_0.exe?raw=1).

-SHA256(Setup_RPGAutoClickerProSuite_5_7_0_0.exe)= a636c00210922ae6b2dac31ef912737e4231cc0e5fc05873b37f827cee4a9325.
+This is a source-only mirror.
+You can download binaries from the [full mirror 1](https://sourceforge.net/projects/autoclicker-professional/) or [full mirror 2](https://gitlab.com/federicadomani/rpg-autoclicker-professional-suite-for-windows).